Teepee78/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. 13-unique displays unique words in a list of words
 14. 14-findthatword diplays lines containing the pattern "root"
 15. 15-countthatword diplays the number of lines containing the pattern "bin" in file
+16. 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file